Summer in the Greek Islands

 If we’re on a Greek island we want to stay in a main town with a lot of restaurant choices, easy beach access and places for the kids to roam on their own.
 I prefer not to rent a car if we don’t have to – we’d rather walk everywhere than deal with a small rental car (maxed out by our family of five) and parking.
 I have several friends who love Naoussa, and it seemed to check off all the boxes, so it’s the only place in Paros we considered.
 In Naoussa we booked the Paliomylos Hotel based on its family setup.
 We were in one apartment, with a master bedroom, a kids room with two beds, a large living room with a couch converted to another bed, and a kitchen.
 It was a 2-minute walk to the beach and maybe 10 minutes to town.
 Breakfast was included every morning and was very good.
 And we loved the staff – always helpful with making restaurant reservations and advising us on bus stops and getting around.
 There’s a moderately sized pool that we used once or twice.

 What We Did in Paros

 We spent a lot of time at the beach near our hotel (Piperi Beach) and in Naoussa.
 We typically walked into town for lunch and again for dinner, spending several hours each time wandering around, shopping and eating.
 The kids and I also walked around the town and harbor one morning at sunrise.

 Twice we took the bus to the other main town, Parikia, to shop and have lunch.
-We actually liked Parikia a little more than Naoussa if we were going to choose just one city to spend a day in.
+We actually like Parikia a little more than Naoussa if we were going to choose just one city to spend a day in, and we frequently do day trips to Parikia from Naxos.
 But Naoussa worked well as a base.

 Note: we got on the bus to Parikia near our hotel and purchased tickets from the driver (1 Euro each).
 Coming back we had to purchase tickets at the ticket booth near the main bus stop in Parikia before boarding (90 cents each).